molly-kholodova/molly-kholodova/README.md

 👋 Hi, I’m Molly (@molly-kholodova)

-About me:\
-PhD candidate specializing in environmental microbiology and biogeochemistry.\
+PhD candidate specializing in environmental microbiology and biogeochemistry.
-University of Waterloo, Department of Biology\
-molly.chen@uwaterloo.ca

 I like to write scripts to process bioinformatics datasets (mainly genomic and metagenomic data).